28th Infantry Division (United States): 2nd Brigade Combat Team

-The mission of the 2/28 BCT was to neutralize the insurgency and develop Iraqi Security Forces within the area of operations in order to create stable and secure conditions and allow for self-governance.
-The BCT conducted counterinsurgency operations to kill or detain insurgents, to locate weapons caches, to detect improvised explosive devices (IEDs), to engage in ongoing dialogue with community and government leaders, to recruit, train and integrate Iraqi Army and Iraqi Police, and to conduct civil affairs projects to improve sewer, water, energy, medical and school facilities.
+The brigade's mission was to neutralize the insurgency and develop the Iraqi Armed Forces; Iraqi Police; and other security forces to create stable and secure conditions and allow for self-governance.
+It conducted counterinsurgency operations to kill or detain insurgents, to locate weapons caches, to detect improvised explosive devices (IEDs), to engage in ongoing dialogue with community and government leaders, to recruit, train and integrate Iraqi Army and Iraqi Police, and to conduct civil affairs projects to improve sewer, water, energy, medical and school facilities.

-2/28 BCT operations resulted in: 1) Millions of dollars of humanitarian assistance projects were completed; 2) Over 3,000 insurgents and terrorists were detained or killed; 3) A successful referendum election in October 2005 and a successful general election in December 2005; 4) Approximately 5,000 Iraqi soldiers trained and integrated into all operations, including transitioning area of operations to Iraqi brigades and battalions; 5) Hundreds of tons of explosives, ammunition, and weapons seized from insurgent caches; 6) over 1,000 young men of Ramadi recruited into the Iraqi Police; 7) Coalition force and Iraqi Army outposts established and areas controlled that had formerly been insurgent strongholds; 8) Over 1,100 roadside bombs discovered before they could be used against civilians, Iraqi government officials, or coalition forces and Iraqi soldiers.
+The brigade 1) completed millions of dollars of humanitarian assistance projects; 2) assessed that over 3,000 insurgents and terrorists were detained or killed; 3) ensured, within its boundaries, a successful referendum in October 2005 and a successful general election in December 2005; 4) trained and integrated approximately 5,000 Iraqi soldiers into all operations, including transitioning area of operations to Iraqi brigades and battalions; 5) seized hundreds of tons of explosives, ammunition, and weapons from insurgent caches; 6) ensured that over 1,000 young men of Ramadi were recruited into the Iraqi Police; 7) established outposts and controlled areas that had formerly been insurgent strongholds, working with other coalition forces and the Iraqi Army; 8) discovered over 1,100 roadside bombs before they could be used against civilians, Iraqi government officials, or coalition forces and Iraqi soldiers.

 2/28 BCT was awarded the Navy Unit Commendation as part of the I Marine Expeditionary Force (Forward) for the period of 28 February 2006 until the transition of authority to 1st Armored Division.